Navigating the Role for Child Welfare

 Challenges and Benefits of GAL’s Involvement

 While the Guardian ad Litem serves a vital role, challenges may arise in certain cases.
 Communication barriers or disputes between parents can hinder the GAL’s ability to gather necessary information.
-However, the benefits of their involvement far outweigh the challenges, as their insights contribute significantly to creating a child-cantered resolution.
+However, the benefits of their involvement far outweigh the challenges, as their insights contribute significantly to creating a child-centred resolution.

 Ensuring a Child-Centric Approach